 In order to apply for a Pell Grant you must fill out a Free Application for Federal Student Aid (FAFSA).
 You can learn more about this process online at https://studentaid.gov/.

 The Pell Grant chart shows the amount of Pell Grant you may be eligible for in the academic year.
 Click here for the Pell Grant Chart for 2021-2022.

 Pell-specific eligibility requirements are that the student either be an undergraduate or be in an eligible degree granting program, and not be incarcerated in a federal or state penal institution, be a U.S. citizen or eligible non-citizen, have a valid Social Security Number and be making satisfactory academic progress.

-Effective July 1, 2012, eligibility for the Pell Grant was limited to 12 terms of full-time payments or its equivalent.
+Eligibility for the Federal Pell Grant is limited to 12 terms of full-time payments or its equivalent.
 Semesters are counted based on the portion of a full-time equivalent, so that a half-time equivalent is counted as half a semester toward the 12-semester limit.
-Students can track their remaining Pell Grant eligibility on www.nslds.ed.gov (National Student Loan Data System) or on www.studentaid.gov.
+Students can track their remaining Pell Grant eligibility on nslds.ed.gov/npas (National Student Loan Data System) or on www.studentaid.gov.

 Pell grant is available for students who decide to take summer courses.
 Students are allowed to receive up to 150% of their scheduled award.
 This is called year-round Pell.
 The purpose of year-round Pell is to allow students to register for classes in the summer that will allow them to stay on track and graduate faster.
 Students are allowed a lifetime limit of 600% which is 12 full time semesters of Federal Pell grant.
 Year-Round Pell that is scheduled will be factored into a student's lifetime eligibility usage (LEU).
 A student can check their lifetime Pell Eligibility usage by logging in to https://nslds.ed.gov/nslds/nslds_SA/.